 “Then I have a story you’ll appreciate…” said Field…

-Read Greg’s March Flying Carpet column, “Flying the Mists of Time.”
+Read Greg’s entire March Flying Carpet column, “Flying the Mists of Time.”

 Top photo: Rare clouds cloak California’s Mojave Desert.
 Upper right: Sterling Hall after the August, 1970 bombing (Wikipedia).
 See more photos here.